Frequently Asked Questions

 Click here to watch a video explaining How to Get a Rabbit.

-• What If I Have Other Pets?
+What If I Have Other Pets?

+If you have other pets such as cats and dogs or are deciding on getting another pet, it is probably that with the right introductions, they will become friends!
+The critical thing is to watch and redirect any staring that a dog or cat may do to a rabbit.
 Keep your bunny in its cage and let the dog or cat view them as you reward them with treats.
 Ideally, toss the treats on the ground and say “Find It!” as your dog or cat looks away from your bunny to find the treat.
 Continue this game around the bunny for at least three days.
 If you're hoping to introduce them nose to nose, use the same psychology, putting the bunny in pen, and reward the dog or cat for looking away from the bunny instead or fight at them.

-• How should friends interact with my Bunny?
+How should friends interact with my Bunny?

 * Train friends and families to be calm around your bunny and remind them that hands are for giving treats or head scratches, not for grabbing them in excitement.
 Most bunnies are less loving to strangers than family.
 Bunnies are smart.

 * When approaching your bunny, walk at an angle instead of rushing up and into their face.
 This makes them nervous.
 Nervous bunnies flee and are hard to catch; they will associate people with unpredictability.
+Click here to learn 5 things you should consider before you get your bunny!

-• What Type of Litter Does my Bunny Need?
+What Type of Litter Does my Bunny Need?

 Regarding picking the right pellets for their litter, it's important to remember that bunnies pee and poop a lot, so get an absorbent litter.
 The best types are yesterday's news (paper-based) or untreated aspen chips or small animal pelleted bedding.
 Avoid gradual or clay-based litters.